bruvellu/cephalic-furrow/3-text/furrow.md

 ## Data visualization and figure assembly

-For microscopy images, we only performed minimal linear intensity adjustments in microscopy images to improve their contrast and brightness [@Schmied2020-ip].
 We created illustrations and assembled the final figure plates using Inkscape v1.2.2 [@The_Inkscape_Project2003-ht].
 For microscopy videos, we exported the original stacks as AVI without compression with 10--15fps using Fiji and post-processed them to MPEG-4 format 1080p resolution using the H.264 encoding at a constant bitrate quality factor of 18 for visualization using HandBrake v1.6.1 [@HandBrake_Team2003-fq].
 The high-resolution figures and videos are available in a Zenodo repository [@Vellutini2023-ix].